australianconcept

 Besides detecting the transmission of any genetic disorder, PGD also helps in family balancing as it allows the couples to select the gender of the child.
 Couples, who already have a child of certain gender, are often interested to have their subsequent child of the opposite gender.
 At Australian Concept Infertility Medical Center, we use a combination of Intracytoplasmic Sperm Injection (ICSI) and Pre-implantation Genetic Diagnosis (PGD) which allows us to identify the gender.
 The combination of PGD with ICSI is the most accurate approach for determining the gender with about 99% accuracy.

 Every couple desires a balanced family, PGD embryo testing is a great choice for such couples to fulfill their wishes.
-FISH (fluorescent in-situ hybridization) technology is well0accredited and established in infertility clinic all over the world which allows scientists to configure the embryos based on X and Y chromosome prior to implantation.
+FISH (fluorescent in-situ hybridization) technology is well accredited and established in infertility clinic all over the world which allows scientists to configure the embryos based on X and Y chromosome prior to implantation.
 This technique is also used during PGD to determine the gender of an embryo.
 During FISH technique, two DNA probes are used, each of which identifies X and Y chromosomes.
 The molecules attached to these probes light in different colors which helps the embryologist determine the gender of an embryo.

 How accurate is PGD testing?